Game-Titan/LeetCode-Solutions-CSharp/001-TwoSum/README.md

 **Space Complexity:** O(1)
 * This solution uses a constant amount of extra space.
 It only utilizes a few variables (`i`, `j`, `number`) whose memory consumption does not increase with the size of the input array `nums`.

+**LeetCode Submission Details:**
+* **Runtime:** 58 ms
+* **Memory:** 47.61 MB

 **Note:**
 This solution successfully passes LeetCode's test cases.
-I'm aware that more optimized solutions exist for this problem, notably one using hash maps (dictionaries) which can achieve an O(N) time complexity.
+I'm aware that a more optimized solution exists for this problem, notably one using hash maps (dictionaries) which can achieve an O(N) time complexity.
 As I continue to learn more about data structures, I plan to revisit this problem to implement and compare more efficient approaches.